-In 2006, we experienced the birth of our first son, Joshua, who was stillborn at 19 weeks.
+In 2006, our son Joshua was born still at 19 weeks.
 We were in love with Joshua from the time we learned we were pregnant and were devastated when we learned he had passed.
 We desired to have other children but were uncertain about our ability to have a live birth due to cervical insufficiency.
 Consequently, we continued to grieve and process our loss, even while considering the future.
-Much to our surprise, we were blessed to become pregnant again in 2007, and are grateful to have two rainbow babies, who are now 13 and 11 years old.
+Much to our surprise, we were blessed to become pregnant again in 2007, and are grateful to have two rainbow babies, who are now 13 and 12 years old.

 Our journey to becoming parents was challenging.
 Being pregnant after a stillbirth was difficult and anxiety-provoking for both of us.
 In additional to the worry of being pregnant after a loss, I spent most of my pregnancy with our older son on bed rest, including 14 weeks in the hospital.
 I struggled with perinatal depression and anxiety during pregnancy, and now realize that some of my symptoms were likely triggered by our previous loss.